salkinium/blog/_posts/typesafe-register-access-in-c++/2015-02-25-typesafe-register-access-in-c++.md

 [^4]: While researching for this post I discovered an almost identical [`flags` class on Github][enum_flags].
 However, it is not written for embedded targets and has a slightly different field of application.

 *This post was first published at blog.xpcc.io.*
+*The links have been updated to point to the successor project modm.io.*

 [cppmmio]: https://github.com/kensmith/cppmmio